 - Outdoor stair treads available today are aluminum, vinyl or rubber, outdoor carpet and tape.

 They all do a wonderful job of adding traction to your steps which reduces the chances of slipping and falling.

-Types Of Stair Treads For Indoor and Outdoor Use
+Types Of Safety Stair Treads For Indoor and Outdoor Use

 Indoor carpet stair treads come in a variety of styles and designs.
 You can choose from simple styles like these or patterned styles like these.
 There are many more to choose from so look through the multitude of styles available either at your local carpet store or online.